 Fortunately, many of these questions can be answered simply by calling the company.
 The only time it is bad to call about a job application is if the recruiter has requested you not to contact them.
 Other than that, calling is a great action for you to take!

-You can gain a competitive edge over other candidates just by making an official call following up with the employer.
+You can gain a competitive edge over other candidates looking for a job just by making an official call following up with the employer.

 This is especially true when considering that you will be making a personal, one on one connection with the recruiter right from the start.
 Taking this step opens the door to a world of opportunities and helps you to learn more about the qualities the employer is looking for.